Why is autopsy tissue donation important?

 The precious gift of your child’s autopsy tissue will empower research so breakthroughs can be made and a cure can be found for this devastating disease.
 In addition, a donation can be an important first step a family makes toward healing.

 Who do I talk to about making an autopsy tissue donation?

 To speak to someone about autopsy tissue donation, please call 1-844-456-GIFT or send questions to info@GiftfromaChild.org.
-You will be connected to a tissue navigator from the Children’s Brain Tumor Tissue Consortium (CBTTC).
+You will be connected to a Gift from a Child Tissue Navigator.
 The navigator can answer any questions you have, and facilitate your child’s donation.

 When do I have to decide about choosing to donate?

 Written consent must be given prior to the child’s death and the greater amount of time the tissue navigator and medical team have to prepare, the higher the likelihood of a successful donation.
 Where you are located in the country can effect the amount of time needed prior to donation.
 Please discuss with a Tissue Navigator.
 844-456-GIFT

 Tissue navigators are trained to companion families through the donation process.
 They will answer your questions and should you choose to donate your child’s tissue they will coordinate all aspects of the donation.
 If you have to leave a message a navigator will return your call within 24 hours.

 What arrangements need to be made in preparation for autopsy tissue donation?